ahmad88me/stiqueue/README.md

 # stiqueue
-Stands for stick queue which is a simple messaging queue
+Stands for stick queue which is a simple messaging queue.
+It is developed with simplicity and flexibility in mind.

 ## Usage